freeCodeCamp/freeCodeCamp/guide/english/html/attributes/input/index.md

 title: Input
 ---
 ## Input
 The HTML `<input>` tag is used within a form to declare an input element.
+A form does not enclose the input element.
 It allows the user to enter data.

 ## Example